 Technology companies operate under financial leadership pressures that differ materially from those in traditional sectors.
 A SaaS CFO needs fluency in ARR, NRR, CAC payback, and LTV metrics.
 A hardware-software CFO must manage complex inventory and margin dynamics alongside recurring revenue.
 A pre-IPO technology company needs a CFO who has navigated S-1 preparation and investor roadshows, not just produced GAAP financials.

-The practical benefits include faster time to shortlist, higher offer acceptance rates, and stronger retention outcomes.
-Firms with genuine technology networks maintain relationships with CFO candidates who are not actively looking but are open to the right opportunity, a population that reactive sourcing cannot reach.
+Potential benefits include access to relevant passive candidates, more informed role scoping, and assessment grounded in the company’s technology and ownership context.
+Firms with established technology networks may also maintain relationships with CFO candidates who are not actively looking but remain open to the right opportunity.

 What Should You Look for in a CFO Recruiting Firm?